InsanityBot/pterodactyl-eggs/README.md

 # :bird: InsanityBot Pterodactyl Egg :egg:
 **THIS EGG IS *NOT* FOR COMMERCIAL-USE.
-INSANITY NETWORK DO NOT TAKE ANY RESPONSIBILITY OR PROVIDE ANY SUPPORT FOR USING THE EGG ON YOUR OWN PTERODACTYL INSTALLATION.**
+INSANITY NETWORK/EXAINSANITY DO NOT TAKE ANY RESPONSIBILITY OR PROVIDE ANY SUPPORT FOR USING THE EGG ON YOUR OWN PTERODACTYL INSTALLATION.**

 ## :wrench: Installation :hammer:
 1. Download the latest version of the egg from [here](https://github.com/InsanityNetwork/eggs/blob/master/egg-insanity-bot.json).
+The easiest way to do this is right-click the `RAW` button and hit `Save link as...` to then save it on your local machine.
 2. Add the egg to your Pterodactyl panel:
     * Go to your Pterodactyl panel
     * Click on: `Admin Control Panel` > `Nests` > `Create New`